 I arrived at the Anacortes ferry terminal a little before 9AM.
 I was the only kayaker there.
 "Where is everybody?"
 I thought.
 "Don't they know that this is the perfect day to do this trip?"
 I got a parking spot in the upper parking lot of the terminal right next to the trail that goes down to the beach.
 It costs $10 to park for 24 hours.
 If you plan to do this, be prepared to carry or slide your kayak down the steep bank to the water.

 It was a lot windier than I expected.
 I could see whitecaps all over the confluence of Rosario Strait and Bellingham channel.
 I had second thoughts about continuing but I decided to go ahead and see what conditions were like in the Strait.
 Just off of Green Point the waves were at least 4 ft.
 As I continued west across the Strait they got a little smaller but then got bigger again.
-I was paddling with a strong wind blowing at my beam toward James Island and somewhere in the middle of Rosario Strait I decided that I wasn't having fun anymore, and wondering what was I doing out here alone while everyone else was at home planning their holiday barbeque.
+I was paddling with a strong wind blowing at my beam toward James Island and somewhere in the middle of Rosario Strait I decided that I wasn't having fun anymore, and wondered what was I doing out here alone while everyone else was at home planning their holiday barbeque.
 Actually, I wasn't completely alone: a sailboat passed by fairly close, double-reefed.
-I was sure it was blowing 20 knots!
+I am sure the wind was blowing at least 20 knots!

 I was traveling at 6 knots down the Strait.
 When I reached Point Colville at the southeastern tip of Lopez Island I slowed to a crawl.
 I suspect there is a large back eddy all along the south end of Lopez Island between Point Colville and Iceberg Point because I didn't go much faster than 3 knots.
 I parked in the middle of a kelp forest to eat lunch.